Diving in Raja Ampat - Bluewater Dive Travel

 Depending on tide movements, some dives can involve strong currents, and some divers will use reef hooks to tether in place.
 Otherwise, an open water ascent may be required.
 In such cases, the tender crew needs to be vigilant to ensure safe retrieval of every diver.
 A surface marker buoy (SMB) is highly recommended for Raja Ampat scuba diving, so the crew can easily identify distant, drifting divers.

-Sorido Bay Resort, Raja Ampat is on our list of the Best Dive Resorts in the World.
+Sorido Bay Resort, Raja Ampat, is on our list of the Best Dive Resorts in the World.
 Check out the full list here.

-how deep is the diving in raja ampat
+how deep is the diving in Raja Ampat?

 Most dive sites in Raja Ampat range between 30 and 130ft (10 and 40m), with much of the most colorful life found close to the surface.
 Some deeper dives afford the opportunity to spot large schools of jack, fusilier, and surgeonfish, as well as reef sharks and visiting manta rays.
-However, at some of the shallower sites, there is a fantastic range of macro waiting to be discovered.
+However, at some of the shallower sites, there is a fantastic range of macro critters waiting to be discovered.

 Are there sharks in Raja Ampat?

-is Raja Ampat diving the best in the world?
+is Raja Ampat the best Diving in the world?

 For those passionate about marine life and discovering weird and wonderful new species, Raja Ampat diving is the best in the world.
 The region holds the record for the highest number of species recorded in a single dive and boasts the richest marine diversity on the planet.
 The challenge of getting to Raja may be a bit much for some, but it is well worth the journey for divers keen to experience this uniquely breathtaking array of life and color.

-raja ampat diving packages
+Raja Ampat diving packages

 Raja Ampat scuba diving can be done by liveaboard or from a shore-based resort.
 We can help you put together the perfect dive package, including accommodation, diving, and land-based tours, as well as provide advice on the best flight routes and how to get to Raja Ampat.

-raja ampat diving for beginners
+Raja Ampat diving for beginners

 Many Raja Ampat liveaboards and resorts offer open water and beginner diver training, and what a place to learn!
 We would recommend a shore-based resort for beginners as this provides the best facilities to learn at your own pace.
 Once qualified, there is no better way to improve your diving than to embark on a liveaboard and practice all the new skills you’ve learned.

-raja ampat diving difficulty
+Raja Ampat diving difficulty

-Raja Ampat best dive spots
+Raja Ampat's best dive spots

 1. 1.
 Dampier Strait